jmrphy/media_civil_war/media_civil_war.md

 levels and first differences of television density (*TV* and
 $\Delta TV$, respectively).

 Model 1 is a baseline model.
-Column 2 includes controls variables *WW1*, *WW2*, and *COLD WAR.* Column 3 adds to these the control variable *IMPUTED.* Each model provides evidence for Hypothesis 3, that with respect to the international system in historical perspective, year-to-year increases in television density are positively associated with the number of civil war onsets in the second year.
+Model 2 includes controls variables *WW1*, *WW2*, and *COLD WAR.* Model 3 adds to these the control variable *IMPUTED.* Each model provides evidence for Hypothesis 2, that with respect to the international system in historical perspective, year-to-year increases in television density are positively associated with the number of civil war onsets in the following year.
 Figure 6 illustrates the expected change in global civil war onsets for a range of changes in the global mean of television density.
-These results are consistent with the evidence presented above, reflecting that year-to-year increases in media density increase the likelihood of civil war, even if media density has a pacifying effect in the long-run.
-Interestingly, the international-level models do not provide much evidence for the long-term pacifying effect, as the effect is no longer statistically significant after controlling for *WW1*, *WW2*, and *COLD WAR*.
-However, this could be for the simple reason that global television density remains relatively low and has not yet reached the threshold at which its pacifying effects would become observable at the level of the international system.
+These results are consistent with the evidence presented above, reflecting that year-to-year increases in media density within low levels increase the likelihood of civil war, even if media density has a pacifying effect in the long-run.
+Interestingly, the international-level models do not provide much evidence for a long-term pacifying effect from levels of television density, as the negative effect is no longer statistically significant after controlling for *WW1*, *WW2*, and *COLD WAR*.
+However, this could be for the reason that global television density remains relatively low and has not yet reached the threshold at which its pacifying effects would become observable at the level of the international system.

 ![TV, Democracy, Economic Growth, and Civil Wars Globally, 1816-1999](media_civil_war_files/figure-markdown/longrunplot.pdf)